-- information provided to an employee, advisor or consultant; and - information where consent is given to release the information.
+- information that is generally and publicly available; - information provided to an employee, advisor or consultant; and - information where consent is given to release the information.

-Grid Australia considers that these exceptions would ordinarily be seen as "standard confidentiality exceptions in typical commercial arrangements".
+Grid Australia considered that these exceptions would ordinarily be seen as "standard confidentiality exceptions in typical commercial arrangements".
 However, under the Rules, Grid Australia considers that "any information received by an NSP as a result of a connection enquiry or application, without limitation in time, must always be treated as confidential".
 These requirements continue to apply even if the relevant information becomes publicly available.
-Grid Australia also indicates that an NSP is unable to disclose any information to consultants to assist that NSP in processing connection enquiries and applications.
+Grid Australia also indicated that an NSP is unable to disclose any information to consultants to assist that NSP in processing connection enquiries and applications.

-To overcome these issues, Grid Australia suggests the addition of a cross-reference to clause 8.6.2 in clauses 5.3.8(a)(2) and 5.3.8(d) to allow the confidentiality exceptions to apply to connection enquiries and applications.
+To overcome these issues, Grid Australia suggested the addition of a cross-reference in clauses 5.3.8(a)(2) and 5.3.8(d) to clause 8.6.2 to allow the confidentiality exceptions to apply to connection enquiries and applications.

-The Commission's analysis
+The Commission's draft Rule determination including analysis of first round submissions